 We Britons often give Americans a hard time.
 Partly because of their actions in various wars.
 Partly because of what is widely considered their deficit of national common sense and intelligence, the inherent corruption in their political infrastructure and their wild, animalistic desire to censor everything in the mass media with the feces of their own moral objections.
 The topic of this morning's ponderings is loosely connected with that last one.
 Allow me to explain.

 Despite its grandiose and, if I'm not horribly mistaken, self-imposed title of "The Land of the Free" the United States have long been the subject of much criticism regarding civil liberties.
 Many states have the most absurd laws likely to ever reach your ears.
-Because I'm so fond of you, gentle reader (and frightened of losing even a tiny fraction of my tiny readership,) and because such nonsense passing your delicate and judicious eardrums would cause irreparable hemorrhaging, I shall provide a few examples to be absorbed with the
+Because I'm so fond of you, gentle reader (and frightened of losing even a tiny fraction of my tiny readership,) and because such nonsense passing your delicate and judicious eardrums would cause irreparable hemorrhaging, I shall provide a few examples to be absorbed with the eyes.
+Please do not utter these mockeries of laws out loud.
+I shall not be responsible for the physical, emotional and financial damage which such recklessness would surely incur.

 1. United States Federal Law states that one can be fined up to $1,000,000 for the crime of genocide.